Properly Outer Actions of Tensor Categories on C$^*$-algebras: Appendix

 To get $(2)\Rightarrow(3)$, we prepare a sequence $\{(u_{n},v_{n})\}_{n=1}^{\infty}$ of pairs of unitaries in $\tilde{A}$ and decreasing sequence of ideals $(I_{n})_{n=1}^{\infty}$ of $A$ as in the proof of \cite[Theorem 3.1]{MR1234394}.
 To get a required irreducible representation, it is enough to show that there is a pure state $\omega$ of $A$ and $\delta_{1}>0$ such that

 holds for every $n$.
 To get $\omega$, we can use a strategy similar to that used in the proof of \cite[Theorem 3.1]{MR1234394}.
-However, we need to revise the construction of decreasing positive elements $(e_n)_{n}$ as follows.
+However, we need to revise the construction of the decreasing sequence $(e_n)_{n}$ of positive elements as follows.

 Using $\delta>0$ in the assumption, set continuous functions $f\colon[-2,2]\to[0,1]$ and $g\colon[0,1]\to[0,1]$ as follows: